Nishinomiya Hyogo, Japan Travel Guide

 Kobe’s unique geography, with the Rokko Mountains rising sharply in back of the city, has excellent opportunities for outdoor enthusiasts.

-The Rokko mountain range features a lot of hiking trails catering to various difficulty levels.
+The Rokko mountain range possesses many hiking trails catering to various levels of difficulty.
 Popular routes include trails starting from Shin-Kobe Station that lead to the beautiful Nunobiki Falls and after that ascend to the Nunobiki Herb Garden.

 Known for its spectacular night views, Mt.
 Maya also has trails for experienced hikers seeking more challenging ascents and descents.